Louis1351/Drawing-UI-Texture-package/README.md

 ![Image of Tutorial git](https://github.com/Quokka-Indie-Studio/Drawing-UI-Texture-package/blob/main/Images/gitTuto.png)

-Or add the line below in the dependencies bloc inside the manifest.json
+Or add the line below in the dependencies block inside the manifest.json

 ```json
 {